adriente/espm/README.rst

 Currently espm supports the simulation and analysis of simultaneous scanning transmission electron microscopy and energy dispersive X-ray spectroscopy (STEM / EDXS).
 In future implementation, we will try to extend the package to support electron energy loss spectroscopy (EELS).

+This library is integrated as much as possible in the `hyperspy <https://hyperspy.org>` and `scikit-learn <https://scikit-learn.org>` frameworks.

 The main components of the package are:
 - The simulation of STEM-EDXS datasets using :mod:`espm.datasets` which combines :mod:`espm.weights` for the simulation of spatial distributions and :mod:`èspm.models` for the simulation of spectra.
 - The hyperspectral unmixing of STEM-EDXS spectrum images using :mod:`espm.estimators`.
 This module contains algorithms to perform non-negative matrix factorization with diverse regularisation (e.g. Laplacian or L1) and contraints (e.g. simplex).